These vegan Christmas cookies are soft, chewy, and loaded with vegan candy buttons! Perfect for cookie exchanges, gifting, and more!

 - Quick chill time.
 Unlike other cookie recipes that call for several hours or overnight chilling time, these need just one hour.

-The texture of these cookies is perfectly crisp around the edges and soft in the middle.
-They are perfectly sweet and you are guarenteed that every mouthful will have plenty of chocolate in them!
-How do you make vegan Christmas cookies?
+- Perfect texture.
+These cookies are perfectly crisp around the edges and soft in the middle.
+They are perfectly sweet, and you are guaranteed that every mouthful will have plenty of chocolate in them!

 Ingredients needed

-- Vegan butter OR coconut oil– I prefer using vegan butter, but softened coconut oil can also be used.
+- Vegan butter OR coconut oil.
+I prefer using vegan butter but softened coconut oil can also be used.
 If you choose to use the butter, opt for sticks or blocks, not spreads.
+In terms of brands, I adore Miyokos.

 - Chocolate chips– Optional, but I enjoy adding some vegan chocolate chips to the dough for extra pockets of chocolate throughout.

-- Avoid freezing the unbaked cookie dough.
+- Avoid re-freezing the unbaked cookie dough.
 The candy buttons bleed into the dough and become crumbly once thawed.

 Storing instructions